danneu/clj-forum/README.md

 - :topic/uid
 - :topic/created

-The OP's post in a topic is simply the first post.
+The OP's post in a topic is simply the first post (sorted by uid ascending).
 A topic is just a titled collection of posts.

 Post